FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/columns/regionname.md

 ## Description

-The name of Isolated geographic area where a *resource* is provisioned in or a *service* is provided from.
+The name of an isolated geographic area where a *resource* is provisioned or *service* is provided.

 ## Content constraints